-determined by any objective fact about that person in his relation to others, but by whatever it is that others claim as their interest.
+If a person's sphere of individual liberty comprises only such actions as are not 'prejudicial to the interests of others', its extent is not determined by any objective fact about that person in his relation to others, but by whatever it is others claim as their interest.
 Clearly, an individual's liberty cannot be part of his social existence.
-To the extent that he is free, a human being is not part of society.
-Conversely, the autonomous individual as such has no social obligations toward others, yet the coercive power of the state should hold them to respect his other-worldly autonomy.
+To the extent that he is free, a human person is not part of society.
+Conversely, the autonomous individual as such has no social obligations towards others, yet the coercive power of the state should hold them to respect his otherworldly autonomy.

 The basic message of Mill's On Liberty is liberationist, not liberal or libertarian.
-However, it had enormous impact, changing the style and substance of liberal discourse.
-It enthroned the antagonistic dualism of "the individual versus society" which classical liberalism had always been at pains to deny.
-According to Mill, society, that mass of anonymous others, rests on a mere conventional morality that requires nothing but an "ape-like faculty of imitation," whereas the autonomous individual "employs all his faculties."32 The basic symmetry between the "I" and "the Other," which is the solid foundation of natural law, is replaced by an uncompromising hierarchy.
-Whatever Mill's intentions may have been, there can be little doubt that he helped usher in the "progressive" attitude that would soon dominate "enlightened opinion."
-If the confrontation between Man and apes is really the central issue of political philosophy, then perhaps the state should control or even replace society to make the world safe for true "individuality."
-In that case, social control and the regimentation of society-not law and justiceshould be the primary concern of politics.33
+However, it had enormous impact.
+It changed the style and substance of 'liberal' discourse.
+It enthroned the antagonistic dualism of 'the individual versus society', which classical liberalism had been at pains to deny.
+According to Mill, society, that mass of anonymous others, rests on a mere conventional morality that requires nothing but an 'ape-like faculty of imitation', whereas the autonomous individual 'employs all his faculties'.31 The basic symmetry between the 'T' and 'the Other' which is the solid foundation of natural law, is replaced by an uncompromising hierarchy.
+Whatever Mill's own intentions may have been, there can be little doubt that he helped usher in the 'progressive' attitude that would soon come to dominate 'enlightened opinion'.
+If the confrontation of the Man and the apes is really the central issue of political philosophy, then perhaps the state should control or even replace society to make the world safe for true 'individuality'.
+In that case, social control and the regimentation of society-not law and justice-should be the primary concern of politics.32